kubernetes-sigs/kubebuilder/docs/book/src/multiversion-tutorial/conversion-concepts.md

-When API clients, like kubectl or your controller, request a particular version of your resource, the Kubernetes API server needs to return a result that's of that version.
+When API clients, like kubectl or your controller, request a particular version of your resource, the Kubernetes API server needs to return a result of that version.
 However, that version might not match the version stored by the API server.

 In that case, the API server needs to know how to convert between the desired version and the stored version.
 Since the conversions aren't built in for CRDs, the Kubernetes API server calls out to a webhook to do the conversion instead.
-For KubeBuilder, this webhook is implemented by controller-runtime, and performs the hub-and-spoke conversions that we discussed above.
+With KubeBuilder, this webhook is implemented by controller-runtime, and performs the hub-and-spoke conversions that we discussed above.